 Tools that talk about the brand or business in a way that leaders want to communicate are critical, bringing the organisation to life both internally and externally in the way it was intended.

 Company executives need to make sure staff are equipped with everything they need to do their job well, and to position or sell the organisation clearly.
-This includes a rich onboarding experience for new employees so they have a clear understanding of the organisation and its values and purpose, particularly when team members are starting a working from home role or during a lockdown period.
+This includes a rich onboarding experience for new employees so they have a clear understanding of the organisation, its values and its purpose driven business model: particularly when team members are starting a working from home role or during a lockdown period.

 3. Show and tell